Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Specification for CWI Data Protocol

-Moving on from the CWI--2016 dataset, the CWI--2018 dataset also provides binary annotations, which were aggregated to give a 'probabilistic' measure of complexity.
+Moving on from the CWI--2016 dataset, the CWI--2018 dataset also provides binary annotations, which were aggregated to give a `probabilistic' measure of complexity.
 CWI--2018 invited participants to submit results on both the binary complexity annotation setting and the probabilistic annotation setting.
-To collect their data, the organisers of CWI--2018 followed a similar principal as in CWI--2016.
+To collect their data, the organisers of CWI--2018 followed a similar principle as in CWI--2016.
 Sentences were presented to annotators and the annotators were asked to select any words or phrases that they found to be complex.
-Again, this retains the same issues as before, that each annotator is using their subjective judgment to determine which words are complex and which are simple, and that annotators may make judgments which are accurate to themselves, but not consistent with other annotators.
-In the probabilistic setting, at least 20 annotations were collected from native and non-native speakers and each word was given a score indicating what proportion of annotators found that word to be complex. (i.e., if 10 out of 20 annotators marked the word, then it would be given a score of 0.5).
-A useful property of this style of annotation is that words are seen on a continuous scale of complexity.
+As in CWI--2016, the annotation task in CWI--2018 was subjective, with potentially low agreement between annotators.
+In the probabilistic setting, at least 20 annotations were collected from native and non-native speakers and each word was given a score indicating the proportion of annotators that found that word to be complex. (i.e., if 10 out of 20 annotators marked the word, then it would be given a score of 0.5).
+A useful property of this style of annotation is that words are seen on a probablistic scale of complexity.
 However, the aggregation of binary annotations to give continuous annotations does not necessarily tell us about the complexity of the word itself.
 Instead it tells us about the annotators, and how many of them will consider a word complex.
-So, for example a score of 0.5 should not be interpreted as half-complexity (or some sort of neutrality between simple and complex), but instead should be interpreted as 50\% of people will consider this word complex.
+So, for example a score of 0.5 does not indicate a median level of complexity (or some sort of neutrality between simple and complex), but instead should be interpreted as indicating that 50\% of the annotator pool will consider this word complex.